mtrudel/pragmatic_context/README.md

 # PragmaticContext

-PragmaticContext lets declaratively contextualize your ActiveModel objects in terms of Linked Data concepts, giving you an easy way to get your models talking JSON-LD.
+PragmaticContext allows you to declaratively contextualize your ActiveModel objects in terms of Linked Data concepts, giving you an easy way to get your models talking JSON-LD.